Panithan-L/Panithan-L/README.md

-Hi, I’m Panithan
+Hi, I’m Panithan Lertsuntivit
-- 🌱 I’m currently learning mechanical engineering
+- Currently studying mechanical engineering at UC Berkeley
-- ⚡ Fun fact: I like to try new foods.
+- Fun fact: I like to explore and try new foods

 <!---
 Panithan-L/Panithan-L is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.